 Proposal 1 for the election of directors relates to the election of four Class II directors.
 In addition to the four director nominees nominated by the Board for election, Sarissa Capital Offshore Master Fund LP ("Sarissa Offshore" and together with its affiliates and associates, "Sarissa") has provided notice to the Company of its intent to nominate two director nominees for election and such notice has not been withdrawn as of the time of filing of the proxy statement accompanying this notice (the "Time of Filing").
 Accordingly, the number of individuals who were, at the Time of Filing, validly nominated in accordance with the Articles of Association for election or re-election as Class II directors exceeded the number of Class II directors to be elected at the Annual Meeting in accordance with Articles 114 and 149, and therefore the contested election provisions of Article 151.2 of the Articles of Association will apply with respect to Proposal 1 (and such contested election provisions will apply even if the nomination of any or all of the Sarissa nominees is withdrawn at or before the Annual Meeting).
-A separate resolution will be presented at the Annual Meeting for each of the director nominees and, in accordance with the Articles of Association, those four directors.
+A separate resolution will be presented at the Annual Meeting for each of the director nominees and, in accordance with the Articles of Association, those four director nominees receiving the highest number of votes cast in person or by proxy on their respective resolutions will be elected as the four Class II directors.
 Proposals 2 through 5 are ordinary resolutions under Irish law, requiring the affirmative vote of a majority of the votes cast (in person or by proxy) on each resolution at the Annual Meeting for approval.
 Proposal 6 is a special resolution under Irish law, requiring the affirmative vote of the holders of at least 75% of the votes cast (in person or by proxy) at the Annual Meeting for approval.
 These items of business are more fully described in the proxy statement accompanying this notice.
-Shareholders as of [•], 2022, the record date for the Annual Meeting, are entitled to notice of and to vote at the Annual Meeting.
+Shareholders as of June 1, 2022, the record date for the Annual Meeting, are entitled to notice of and t